xcat2/confluent/confluent_osdeploy/el8/profiles/default/ansible/post.d/README.txt

 Ansible playbooks ending in .yml or .yaml that are placed into this directory will be executed at the appropriate phase of the install process.

+Alternatively, plays may be placed in /var/lib/confluent/private/os/<profilename>/ansible/<directory>.
+This prevents public clients from being able to read the plays, which is not necessary for them to function, and may protect them from divulging material contained in the plays or associated roles.

 The 'hosts' may be omitted, and if included will be ignored, replaced with the host that is specifically requesting the playbooks be executed.